dasomoli/translated-content/files/ko/web/css/css_flexible_box_layout/aligning_items_in_a_flex_container/index.md

 The start line will also change if you change the `flex-direction` property — for example using `row-reverse` instead of `row`.

 In this next example I have items laid out with `flex-direction: row-reverse` and `justify-content: flex-end`.
 In a left to right language the items all line up on the left.
 Try changing `flex-direction: row-reverse` to `flex-direction: row`.
-You will see that the items now move to the right hand side.
+You will see that the items now move to the right-hand side.

 {{EmbedGHLiveSample("css-examples/flexbox/alignment/justify-content-reverse.html", '100%', 440)}}